devotis/bouquet/README.md

 logger.error('Custom error message', error);
 logger.error('Custom error message', error, { some, additional, info });
 logger.error('Custom error message', error, req);

+// Also log a few bits of info on the req object logger.info('Some message', req);

+// Log a lot of information on the req object logger.debug('Some message', req);
 ```

 ### mailjet